G00364756/52954---Machine_Learning-Statistics-Project/README.md

 This is the Project PDF created by Dr. Ian McGloughlin as part of this module.

 <b>references.docx</b>
-Contains a list of all the references used in the project
+Contains a list of all the references used in the project.